 - (string) Database to request access.

 - (string) If splitting cinder services between units, define which services to install and configure.

-- (int) Some drivers in Grizzly require the v2 Glance API to perform certain actions e.g. Ceph RBD driver requires v2 API to perform copy-on-write cloning of images.
-This option will only be set for Grizzly and up and will default to v1 for backwards compatibility with related glance services.
+- (int) Newer storage drivers may require the v2 Glance API to perform certain actions e.g. the RBD driver requires requires this to support COW cloning of images.
+This option will default to v1 for backwards compatibility older glance services.

 - (string) Default network interface on which HA cluster will bind to communication with the other members of the HA Cluster.

 - (int) Default multicast port number that will be used to communicate between HA Cluster nodes.

 - (string) Repository from which to install.
 May be one of the following: distro (default), ppa:somecustom/ppa, a deb url sources entry, or a supported Cloud Archive release pocket.
 Supported Cloud Archive sources include: cloud:precise-folsom, cloud:precise-folsom/updates, cloud:precise-folsom/staging, cloud:precise-folsom/proposed.
 When deploying to Precise, the default distro option will use the cloud:precise-folsom/updates repository instead, since Cinder was not available in the Ubuntu archive for Precise and is only available via the Ubuntu Cloud Archive.

 - (string) The IP address and netmask of the OpenStack Admin network (e.g., 192.168.0.0/24) .
 This network will be used for admin endpoints.

 - (string) The IP address and netmask of the OpenStack Internal network (e.g., 192.168.0.0/24) .
 This network will be used for internal endpoints.